EV charger image cred 123rf/tongpatong321

 Federal/State: Federal

 The Clean Bus Planning Awards (CBPA) provides school and transit bus fleets with free technical assistance to develop comprehensive and customized fleet electrification transition plans.
 Applications are reviewed on a rolling basis.
+Note: CBPA is not an incentive program, and fleets do not receive direct funding—rather, selected applicants will be allocated technical assistance resources by NREL.

 Applications reviewed on rolling basis (program end date TBD)